brand positioning template

 Image by Ahmad Ardity from Pixabay

-If you are someone who wants to handle their career by themselves, i.e., by not working under an organization.
-Entrepreneurship might be a good idea for you, provided you know what business to come up with.
+If you want to handle their career alone, i.e., by not working under an organization.
+Entrepreneurship might be a good idea for you, provided you know what business to develop.

-So let us first understand what entrepreneurship is, to begin with.
-It is the ability to run a business despite the level of risk that comes along with four types of business ventures.
+So, let us first understand what entrepreneurship is.
+The ability to run a business despite the level of risk comes with four types of business ventures.
 An entrepreneur is a person who is willing to or has set up a business, and this process is called entrepreneurship.

 2. Who Is An Entrepreneur?